stjda/Summer_Camp_Manager/README.md

     - Establish a disaster recovery plan to ensure quick recovery and minimal downtime in case of any unforeseen events.

 ## Setting up the services
+- # If you're running on Linux, 'host.docker.internal' might not work out of the box.
+In this case, you have two options:
+* 'host.docker.internal' is a special DNS name that resolves to the host machine's localhost on Docker for Windows and macOS.

-- Youll need to setup the microservices for this app, including redis, mysql (master and slave) using Docker containers to run the services,
+- Youll need to setup the microservices for this app, including redis, mysql (master and slave) using Docker containers to run the services

+a.
+Use the host's network IP address (usually starts with 172.17.0.1) instead of 'host.docker.internal'.
+b.
+Add '--add-host=host.docker.internal:host-gateway' to your Docker run command.

 # Run the master database and mount a volume to persist data @ /var/lib/mysql inside the docker container
 * For MySql:
 docker run --name mysql-master \